zachpino/generative-design-workshop-s20/week11/README.md

 ### Homework

 Do projects!
 Meet with Zach!
-Maybe more to come, not sure just yet.
-But, y'all know what to do.
+Play with examples!